 Summary of the HIPAA Privacy Rule

 The HIPAA Privacy Rule (45 CFR §164.500-534) became effective on April 14, 2001.
-The primary purpose of the HIPAA Privacy Rule is to ensure the privacy of patients is protected while allowing health data to flow freely between authorized individuals for certain healthcare activities.
+The primary purpose of the HIPAA Privacy Rule is to ensure the privacy of clients is protected while allowing health data to flow freely between authorized individuals for certain healthcare activities.

 The HIPAA Privacy Rule allows HIPAA-covered entities (healthcare providers, health plans, healthcare clearinghouses and business associates of covered entities) to use and disclose individually identifiable protected health information without an individual’s consent for treatment, payment and healthcare operations.
 In all cases, when individually identifiable protected health information needs to be disclosed, it must be limited to the ‘minimum necessary information’ to achieve the purpose for which the information is disclosed.

-The Privacy Rule also gives patients the right to access the health data created, stored or maintained by their healthcare providers.
+The Privacy Rule also gives clients the right to access the health data created, stored or maintained by their healthcare providers.
 Patients are permitted to obtain the data in a covered entity’s designated data set – a group of records maintained by the covered entity that is used to make decisions about a patient’s healthcare.
 Patients are also permitted to amend certain information held by a covered entity if it is discovered to be incorrect.
 Such requests should be obtained from a patient in writing.

-Covered entities are not required to obtain consent from patients for routine disclosures for treatment, payment or healthcare operations, although some covered entities still choose to do so.
+Covered entities are not required to obtain consent from clients for routine disclosures for treatment, payment or healthcare operations, although some covered entities still choose to do so.
 This provides them with an additional level of protection in the event of a privacy complaint or audit.